pudo/pudo.org/blog/_posts/2015-05-21-data-standards.md

   there, your job is to *empower others*.

 * Many **people will develop tools and platforms** to handle your data.
-You will not be stuck having to pay for your own *tools ecosystem* for the next fifteen years.
+You will not be stuck having to pay for your own *ecosystem* for the next fifteen years.
 The tools will actually work with data published by different sources.